domschl/python-fhem/README.md

 Set logging level,
 * level: 0: no log, 1: errors, 2: info, 3: debug

-### recvNonblocking(timeout=0.1)
-Receives from server, if data available.
-Returns directly, if no data is available.
-* timeout: timeout in seconds

 ### send(buf)
 Sends a buffer to server
 * buf: binary buffer